carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 Packages are namespaces or containers which can contain multiple modules. e.g. the `scipy` package contains the `interpolate` and `optimize` modules.

 Making python code into a package requires no extra tools.
-We need to:
+We need to

-- Create a directory, named for our package.
+- Create a directory, named after our package.
-- Put modules in the directory.
+- Put modules (`.py` files) in the directory.
 - Create an `__init__.py` file in the directory
-- Create a setup.py file alongside the directory
+- Create a `setup.py` file alongside the directory

-It will look like this:
+Our final package will look like this:

 ├── package-name
-│   ├── __init__.py
+│   ├── \_\_init__.py
 │   ├── module-a.py
 │   └── module-b.py
 └── setup.py

 The `__init__.py` file tells python that the directory is supposed to be tread as a package.